Writer, Reader, Winter Swimmer

 winners of the Griffith Review/CAL Novella Prize.

-I’ve written prize-winning short stories, featured in poetry and prose anthologies and my journalism has been published in the Sydney Morning Herald, The Age, The Australian,
+I’ve written prize-winning short stories, featured in poetry and prose anthologies and my journalism has been published in Al-Jazeera, The Sydney Morning Herald, The Age, The Australian,

-SBS Life, Daily Life, The Huffington Post, The Big Issue, whimn, 10 Daily, Kidspot,
+SBS Voices, Daily Life, The Huffington Post, The Big Issue, ISLAND, Audrey magazine, whimn, 10 Daily, Kidspot,

 Dumbo Feather and Australian Author.
 My work has been translated into many languages, including Spanish, Chinese, Korean and Italian.